Q- The website is listed as in 'beta', what does that mean?

 A - We have a full return policy posted on the website, next to the link where this FAQ is located. (https://tgg-games.com/policies/refund-policy)

 Q - How long does it take to process orders?

-A - We process orders within 3-5 business days depending on the timelines of when shipments are being received.
+A - TGG Games published titles will be processed within 1-2 days.
+We process other orders within 3-15 business days for games and 5-30 days for TCG products, generally.
+This varies by the timeline of when shipments are being received.
 Some days we get pallets of Kickstarters, and some days we get boxes of Kickstarters.
-We are a mighty fulfillment team of 2 people.
-So take it easy on us. ;)
+We are a mighty fulfillment team of 2 people!

 Q - How are your prices so low on everything, all the time?